discretize/discretize-gear-optimizer/README.md

 # 🌌 Discretize.eu - Gear optimizer

-Welcome to the source repository of the gear optimizer on the [old.discretize.eu](https://discretize.eu) website.
+Welcome to the source repository of the rewritten Discretize gear optimizer.
 The gear optimizer calculates the most optimal gearset for a given build of the game Guild Wars 2.
+It can currently be accessed at [discretize.github.io/discretize-gear-optimizer](https://discretize.github.io/discretize-gear-optimizer/).

 ## 💻 Technologies